official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 the MOD on the utility of the NFZs, and suggested asking the MOD for a considered view on the alternatives.

-[^154] Minute Tanfield to Goulty, 18 May 2001, ‘Iraq Policy Review: Draft Rollover Resolution’.
+[^154]: Minute Tanfield to Goulty, 18 May 2001, ‘Iraq Policy Review: Draft Rollover Resolution’.
-[^155] Statement, 27 November 2009, pages 2-3.
+[^155]: Statement, 27 November 2009, pages 2-3.
-[^156] Note Sawers to Prime Minister, [undated], [untitled].
+[^156]: Note Sawers to Prime Minister, [undated], [untitled].
-[^157] As the June 2001 UK General Election would have prevented UK Ministers from taking an active role in
+[^157]: As the June 2001 UK General Election would have prevented UK Ministers from taking an active role in

 248

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 300. Mr Blair indicated his agreement on both points.[^158]